AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 # Terminal Search

-The searchbox accepts Regex terms, so you can, for example, write "gtceu:.*ore" to get all ores from Gregtech.
-Learning Regex is left as an exercise for the reader.
+The terminal search box accepts regular expression (*regex*) terms.
+For example, you can write "gtceu:.*ore" to get all ores from GregTech.
+Learning regular expression syntax is left as an exercise for the reader.

 # Terminal